ConnectedPlacesCatapult/TomboloDigitalConnector/README.md

 **Subject** is a data object representing any type of subject or entity, which can include geographic objects, individuals and businesses.

-* _label:_ a unique label for the entity.
+* _label:_ a unique label for the subject.
-* _name:_ a name of the entity.
+* _name:_ a name of the subject.
-* _entity type:_ type of the entity (e.g. point, street segment, building, lsoa, msoa, local authority, individual, business, etc.)
+* _entity type:_ type of the subject (e.g. point, street segment, building, lsoa, msoa, local authority, individual, business, etc.)
-* _geometry:_ in case the entity has an associated geometry
+* _geometry:_ in case the subject has an associated geometry

 **Attribute** is a data object representing anything that could be measured or calculated, such as population density, CO2 concentration, obesity rate, etc.
 There are two fundamentally different types of attributes:
 Prime Attributes representing data that is imported from data providers; and Derived Attributes representing data that has been derived by processes running within the Digital Connector.
+Currently we only support Prime Attributes in our implemntation, but going forwared we might extend it to handle Derived Attributes.

 * _provider:_ For prime attributes this refer to the organisation or source of the data values for this attribute.
 For derived attributes this refers to the internal process that generated the values for this attribute.
 * _label:_ a label of the attribute, unique for each provider
 * _name:_ name of the attribute (e.g. Population density, Obesity rate, CO2 concentration, etc.)
 * _datatype:_ datatype of the attribute (e.g. integer, float, string, etc.)